ningxin999/ny123.github.io/_pages/about.md

 ---
 permalink: /
-title: "Machine learning saves the world"
+title: "Machine learning saves the world!"
 author_profile: true
 redirect_from:
   - /about/